 MLA Citation Guide: This guide gives a template of citations for a variety of sources and gives examples of each type of source.
 Paper formatting and in-text citations are also discussed.

 APA style is used most often in Social Sciences, such as Criminal Justice, Psychology, and Human Services.
-Formatting in APA papers differs from MLA style in that APA includes a cover page and running header.
+In 2019, the APA released a new edition - the 7th edition.
+There are some significant differences between the 6th and 7th edition, both in how papers are formatted and how citations are put together.
+If you're not sure which edition of APA your professor prefers, just ask!
 See the resources below for help creating citations and formatting a paper correctly in APA style.

-APA Citation Guide: Everything you ever wanted to know about APA style including reference page entry templates and samples, in-text citation rules, and step-by-step formatting guidelines.
+APA Citation Guide (7th edition): This guide includes everything you ever wanted to know about the most recent APA style citation rules, including reference page entries, in-text citation rules, and step-by-step formatting guidelines.

 At MVCC, the Notes-Bibliography Chicago citation style is most often used in History classes (although not all History professors require this particular citation style).
 Consult the assignment requirements or ask your professor which citation style they prefer.